-NOTES: these emissions account for the Advanced Clean Cars and Pavley Vehicle Efficiency Standards.
+These emissions account for the Advanced Clean Cars regulations and Pavley vehicle efficiency standards.

 Table B-5 presents total emissions for 2018 along with the Adjusted BAU forecast for 2030, 2035, and 2045 for all sectors.

 Table B-5: Total GHG Emissions by Sector - 2018 Inventory and Adjusted BAU Forecasts